bairagineha/E-Commerce-data-SQL-Analysis/Readme.md

 - Trends Over Time: Analyzed cumulative revenue and monthly revenue trends.
 - Top Performers: Identified top-performing customers and their contribution to overall revenue

+### 4.Tools Used
+- SQL: For database creation, data manipulation, and complex query execution.
+- Database Management System: MySQL for executing SQL queries and managing the database